phetdam/npyglue/README.rst

 Also provides a facility enabling ownership of arbitrary C++ objects with `Python capsules`_ by move construction via `placement new`_.
-Object type can be queried dynamically at runtime (which requires compilation with RTTI) to enable proper casting and dereferencing of the stored ``void*``.
+Object type can be queried dynamically at runtime (which requires compilation with RTTI) so the stored ``void*`` can be cast and dereferenced safely inside functions.

 .. __: https://docs.python.org/3/extending/extending.html
 .. _SWIG: https://www.swig.org/